 This is absurd

 Quite frankly, not only is it absurd – it is discrimination.
 Would a man lose a job over a moustache?
 Would a woman be reprimanded on her breast size?
-In the instances of lash complaints I have been privy to – these employees had their lashes before their job – so for management to suggest the employee should ‘make adjustments’ to their appearance is unreasonable and discrimination.
+In the instances of lash complaints I have been privy to thanks to my network — these employees had their lashes before they got their job – so for management to suggest the employee should ‘make adjustments’ to their appearance is unreasonable and discrimination.
+They were hired with their lashes, let the lady wear her lashes!

-Most often – eyelash length isn’t a clause within any contract for as long as Ive been a manager – nor are they in any grooming section of an employment manual.
+Most often – eyelash length isn’t a clause within any contract for as long as Ive been a manager in other corporate industries – nor have I seen them mentioned in any grooming section of an employment manual.
 If facial piercings are allowed – tattoos on arms are allowed – why not lash extensions?

-I could understand if a kitchen wouldn’t allow a chef to wear eyelash extensions incase one falls into someones dinner – but doesn’t everyone loose eyelashes?
-Have you ever found one in your sandwich?
-Perhaps surgeons wouldn’t wear them either – altho worse things have been stitched into peoples bodies when surgery goes wrong – gauze – tweezers – haha –
+I could understand if a kitchen wouldn’t allow a chef to wear eyelash extensions incase one falls into someones dinner – FOR REAL – we loose 4-6 lashes a day naturally – so this is the industry I would agree that lashes aren’t suitable – but everyone loose eyelashes.
+Have you ever found a lash in your sandwich?
+Perhaps surgeons wouldn’t wear them either – although I’ve heard of worse things being stitched into peoples bodies when a surgery goes wrong – gauze – tweezers –

-I’ve recently learned nursing school doesn’t allow long extensions but will allow short classics.
+I’ve recently learned a nursing school doesn’t allow long extensions but will allow short classics.

 Do you have lash extensions?